elvishew/xLog/README.md

     .borderFormatter(new MyBoardFormatter())               // Default: DefaultBorderFormatter
     .build();

-Printer androidPrinter = new AndroidPrinter();
-Printer SystemPrinter = new SystemPrinter();
-Printer filePrinter = new FilePrinter
+Printer androidPrinter = new AndroidPrinter();             // Printer that print the log using android.util.Log Printer SystemPrinter = new SystemPrinter();               // Printer that print the log using System.out.println Printer filePrinter = new FilePrinter                      // Printer that print the log to the file system
-    .Builder("/sdcard/xlog/")                              // The path to save log file .fileNameGenerator(new DateFileNameGenerator())        // Default: ChangelessFileNameGenerator("log")
+    .Builder("/sdcard/xlog/")                              // Specify the path to save log file .fileNameGenerator(new DateFileNameGenerator())        // Default: ChangelessFileNameGenerator("log")
     .backupStrategy(new MyBackupStrategy())                // Default: FileSizeBackupStrategy(1024 * 1024)
     .logFlattener(new MyLogFlattener())                    // Default: DefaultLogFlattener
     .build();

-XLog.init(LogLevel.ALL,                                    // The log level, logs below this level won't be printed
+XLog.init(LogLevel.ALL,                                    // Specify the log level, logs below this level won't be printed
-    config,                                                // The log configuration, if not specified, will use new LogConfiguration.Builder().build() androidPrinter,                                        // Print the log using android.util.Log, if no printer is specified, AndroidPrinter will be used by default systemPrinter,                                         // Print the log using System.out.println, if not specified, will not be used filePrinter);                                          // Print the log to the file system, if not specified, will not be used
+    config,                                                // Specify the log configuration, if not specified, will use new LogConfiguration.Builder().build() androidPrinter,                                        // Specify printers, if no printer is specified, AndroidPrinter will be used by default systemPrinter,
+    filePrinter);
 ```
 For android, a best place to do the initialization is [Application.onCreate()](http://developer.android.com/reference/android/app/Application.html#onCreate()).